Cata400/fruit_classification/README.md

 This project represents a Fruit Classier, capable of labeling dierent kinds of fruits and vegetables using a simple MLP model with 6 hidden layers.
 This type of system has a great applicability in the food industry, potentially saving time and eort in tasks such as sorting or inventory management.

-In Chapter [1 ](#_page12_x57.83_y57.83)was presented a theoretical overview on Neural Networks, Multilayer Percep- tron and Principal Component Analysis.
+In Chapter [1 ](#_page12_x57.83_y57.83) (not included for readme length reasons) was presented a theoretical overview on Neural Networks, Multilayer Percep- tron and Principal Component Analysis.

 Chapter [2 ](#_page22_x57.83_y57.83)depicts the implementation process, from the dataset, a few preprocessing steps and the architecture and hyperparameters of the model.